gius-mas/ReLighting-spaces/README.md

 ````
 You need also to install these GH plug-in:
 - Hoopsnake for recoursive loops in GH
-- Ladybug Tools for solar analysis
+- Ladybug Tools (version 1.6) for solar analysis
+- Mesh tools (for space voxelization)
+- Please install the others plug-ins requested when opening the GH file in the folder

 # Usage
 Run a istance of the Anaconda Powershell, and do the following